 Strategies for Hard Assignments

 Does your child breeze through homework in some subjects but get bogged down in others?
 Have him switch between them.
 Start with the easy assignment.
-Then shift over to the harder assignment for a few minutes.
-Then shift back.
+Shift over to the harder assignment for a few minutes, then shift back.
 Alternating may help your child feel less overwhelmed.

 Rewards are great, but if they're too big, like offering a new car to your teen if she gets straight As, it can backfire.
 Long-term goals can be tricky for kids with ADHD to meet.
 A better plan is to set lots of little goals to meet within a day or a week for smaller, immediate rewards.